HuyaneMatsu/hata/README.md

 To install the package use:

 ``` shell
 # Linux/OS X
 $ python3 -m pip install hata

 # Windows
 $ python -m pip install hata
 ```

+Hata has native pypy support as well if you need some mroe speed!

 #### Requirements